pragma-org/PDRs/PDR-0006-Project-Reporting/README.md

 Please indicate by putting your name with either the :thumbsup: or :thumbsdown:

-:thumbsup: Christina Gianelloni @musik-c, Sebastian Bode @cleanerm5</br>
+:thumbsup: Sebastian Bode @cleanerm5</br>
 :thumbsdown: </br>

 Votes not casted yet:
-Federico Weill @federicoweill, Daniel Gonzalez @gonzalaga, Christian Grobmeier @grobmeier
+Federico Weill @federicoweill, Daniel Gonzalez @gonzalaga, Christian Grobmeier @grobmeier, Christina Gianelloni @musik-c,

 <!--- Open Security issues discussion: The board agreed that it's an important matter to be discussed with the maintainers but the result of the discussion shouldn't appear in a public report  -->